joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 ```

 Despite the rule from above that there are more ages than genders,
 it is better to make age the final index.
-The reason for this is
+The reason is
-because we can first select all men and then binary search the lis
-tof all men for the people older than 25 who are store contigiously
+for this index, after filering on men all of the ages are
+already sorted in the index so the inequality can be easily applied.

-in memory.
-The alternative would be to have to go through all ages
+The alternative index would require first going through
-greater than 25 and for each of them to find all men.
+each of the allowed ages and for each of them applying another
+search for the other query terms.

 # Function-based Indexing

-Suppose we wanted

-# Indexing on Regular Expressions
+SQL has troulbe using indicies when there
+are functions of parameters in the query.

+Maybe a query which pulls out the year from the table.
+Find people born in 1980.

+Find query to do this.

+## Deterministic Functions

+A simple query we might be interested in is finding
+all the people born after 1980.
+To do that, we migth be tempted to run the query:

+## Non-deterministic Functions

+Can't index on the age of somebody...

+## Queries With Pattern Matching

 ...
+Find people whose first name starts with the 'Al'
+is easy.
+Finding people whose names end with 'Ax'
+is hard.

 # Indexing for the GROUP BY clause